-- 1. With the welder correctly connected to the mains supply and the leads attached to the machine, ensure the earth clamp is firmly attached to the workpiece on CLEAN, SOLID metal, and as close to the proposed weld as is practical, and the appropriate current setting for the job has been set. - 2.
-Switch ON the machine.
+- With the welder correctly connected to the mains supply and the leads attached to the machine, ensure the earth clamp is firmly attached to the workpiece on CLEAN, SOLID metal, and as close to the proposed weld as is practical, and the appropriate current setting for the job has been set. - 2.
+Start the engine